Revlin/SimEdit/README.txt

 Shift + S 	- Save current canvas to file (normal save)

 U 	- Undo to last saved state of current canvas

+F1	- Skin mode texturing.
+File's are opened/saved to './data/skin/'

+F2	- Hair mode texturing.
+Files are open/saved to './data/hair/'

+F3	- Eyes mode texturing.
+Files are open/saved to './data/eyes/'

+F4 	- UV mode texturing.
+Files are open/saved to './data/uv/'

+TAB 	- Switch between normal and alpha mode.
+	   Edit the alpha channel of a texture using grayscale values White is opaque; Black is transparent (erase)

 ESC	- Quit SimEdit